-The $479 million mixed reality headset being developed for US Army soldiers will enter the field next year.
+The $479 million augmented and mixed reality being developed for US Army soldiers will enter the field next year.
 More than 20,000 hours of testing have already been completed

 ➨ With more than 20,000 hours of testing complete, the US Army plans to equip 58 brigade combat teams in the field, its entire close combat force, with the Integrated Visual Augmentation System (IVAS).
 This will begin in the latter part of 2021

-➨ IVAS is based on Microsoft’s HoloLens mixed reality headset and is the subject of a $479 million contract
+➨ IVAS is based on Microsoft’s HoloLens augmented and mixed reality headset and is the subject of a $479 million contract

 ➨ The headset boasts night vision and can show a soldier battlefield information about the location of enemy combatants and their own unit